Safer Household, Body Care, and Cosmetics

 “5 Free” are nail polishes without Dibutyl Phthalate, Toluene, Formaldehyde, Formaldehyde Resin, and Camphor.

-Dilute Dr. Bronner’s soap –This famous soap is often available at both natural food stores and mainstream stores, and can also be used for household cleaning and even pets!
+One easy to find option is Dr. Bronner’s soap –This famous multi-purpose soap is often available at both natural food stores and mainstream stores, and can also be diluted and used for household cleaning and even pets!

 Extra Gentle facial cleansers and moisturizer:

-(Ground organic oats moistened with water or yogurt can also be used on the face for gentle exfoliation.)
+Ground organic oats moistened with water or yogurt or rose water can also be used on the face for gentle exfoliation.

 Resources on the Web:

-*These stores carry many of the same products as Whole Foods and other retailers at discount.
+*These stores carry many of the same products as Whole Foods and other retailers at a lower price.

 Note: I recommend *against* shopping for skincare products on Amazon unless they are an authorized retailer as there is a problem with quality and authenticity.